DUNE-DAQ/snbmodules/docs/IntegrationTests.md

 ## snb_minimal_system_test.py

-This very simple integration test contains 4 daq_applications (processes), each with a single module.
+This very simple integration test contains 4 daq_applications (processes), each with a single module, running on a single host.

 | daq_application(s) |          module(s)         |
 |:------------------:|:--------------------------:|